SiWoC/RouteManagerWPF/RouteManagerWPF/TASKS.md

 # Project Tasks

 ## To Do
-- cumulative duration to determine coffee and lunch stops
 - Implement file parsers based on file dialog box filter options
 - Add point from text